vdegenne/lit-cherry/README.md

 ## Contributing

 If you think about a cool feature to implement, please open an issue to let me know.
-I also accept PRs.
+I also accept PR's.